State civilian and municipal service ranks of the Russian Federation

+Several acts of the Russian parliament make provisions for the operation of the state civilian and municipal services.
+Three laws which came into effect between 2004 and 2007 lay out the principal structures and functions of the services.

-The federal state civilian service ranks in Russia were introduced with enactment of the Federal Law of 27 July 2004 No.79-FZ "About state civilian service of Russian Federation".
+Federal state civilian service ranks in Russia are set out in the Federal Law of 27 July 2004 No.79-FZ "Concerning the state civilian service of the Russian Federation".

-The state civilian service ranks of the federal subjects of the Russian Federation are established by the Federal Law of 27 July 2004 No.79-FZ "About state civilian service of Russian Federation" and the laws of the federal subjects of the Russian Federation.
+State civilian service ranks of the federal subjects of the Russian Federation are laid out in the Federal Law of the 27th of July 2004 No.79-FZ "Concerning the state civilian service of the Russian Federation".

-The municipal service ranks are established by the Federal Law of 2 March 2007 No.25-FZ "About municipal service in Russian Federation" and the laws of the federal subjects of the Russian Federation.
+The ranks of the municipal service are set out in the Federal Law of the 2nd of March 2007 No.25-FZ "Concerning the municipal service of the Russian Federation".

-Patches, stitched over the place for a buttonholes are used as insignia.
+These laws are supplemented by acts pertaining more generally to the status of Russian federal subjects.

+Those in the ranks of the civilian and municipal services wear the insignia of the appropriate organisation on a patch stitched onto their clothing.